superpaik/LAH-LMMSAdditionalHotKeys/README.md

 The object of the project is to have additional hotkeys for LMMS.<br>
 Actions are implemented using AutoHotKey: https://www.autohotkey.com/ <br><br>
+Developed and tested on LMMS 1.2.2.
+Since it uses GUI elements Id it may not work on other LMMS version.<br>

 If you have AutoHotKey in your system you can load the script directly.
 You will need:
 <ul>
 	<li>LMMSAdditionalHotKeys.ahk : main script</li>